Lawsuit Investigation: Did Wells Fargo Send Illegal Notice of Default Letters?

 - What’s Going On?

-- Attorneys have reason to believe the mortgage servicer sent out “notice of default” letters that may have falsely implied that homeowners’ loans would be accelerated – meaning the full amount of the mortgage would be due – if they failed to pay the money they owed within a certain time frame.
-If so, it’s possible a class action lawsuit could be filed over possible violations of federal debt collection law.
+- Attorneys are looking into whether the mortgage servicer sent notice of default letters that may have falsely implied that homeowners’ loans would be accelerated—meaning the full amount of the mortgage would be due—if they failed to pay the money they owed within a certain time frame.
+If so, it’s possible a class action lawsuit could be filed over potential violations of federal debt collection law.

 - How Could a Lawsuit Help?

-- If filed and successful, a class action lawsuit could help consumers recover money and force Wells Fargo to stop including potentially misleading statements in its letters to borrowers.
+- If filed and successful, a class action lawsuit could help borrowers recover money for any illegal notice of default letters they received and force Wells Fargo to change its debt collection practices.

 Attorneys working with ClassAction.org would like to hear from homeowners who received a notice of default letter from Wells Fargo after falling behind on their mortgage payments.